Better Safe Than Sorry: Enhancing Arbitration Graphs for Safe and Robust Autonomous Decision-Making: Fundamentals

 Decision-making is crucial in the planning module of a robot, determining commands based on the current situation.
 Methods range from graph-based techniques like A*, PRM*, and RRT* to probabilistic and machine learning methods.
 This work, however, focuses on rule-based methods, such as \glspl{FSM}, \glspl{BT}, or arbitration graphs, which address decision-making through discrete state or mode transitions.
 Refer to \cite{schwartingPlanningDecisionMakingAutonomous2018,yurtseverSurveyAutonomousDriving2020,gammellAsymptoticallyOptimalSamplingBased2021} for a detailed overview of available approaches.

-\textbf{\glspl{FSM}}, first used in hardware design and theoretical computer science, represent behavior modes with transitions triggered by events \cite{wagnerModelingSoftwareFinite2006,hopcroftIntroductionAutomataTheory2007}.
+\textbf{\glspl{FSM}}, first used in hardware design and theoretical computer science, represent behavior modes with transitions triggered by events \cite{wagnerModelingSoftwareFinite2006}.
 Despite their simplicity, \glspl{FSM} scale poorly and are difficult to modify due to the amount of transitions increasing exponentially with the number of states.

 \textbf{\glspl{BT}}, initially designed for game development \cite{iovinoProgrammingEffortRequired2022}, have been increasingly used in robotics since 2012 \cite{bagnellIntegratedSystemAutonomous2012,ogrenIncreasingModularityUAV2012}.
 They separate behavior decision-making from execution using a tree structure \cite{colledanchiseBehaviorTreesRobotics2018}.
 Internal nodes determine selection mechanisms, while leaves describe behaviors and conditions.
 Evaluated at a fixed frequency, nodes return their status as running, completed, or failed.
 Control flow nodes decide on further evaluations.
 Condition nodes check if their conditions are met without affecting the environment, while action nodes execute behaviors and return their status.
-By distinguishing between condition and action nodes, the preconditions of a behavior are decoupled from the actual execution of the behavior.
-To design a safe system, these actions must be linked to reliable condition nodes.

 \glspl{BT} generalize many architectures, such as hierarchical \glspl{FSM} and decision trees \cite{colledanchiseHowBehaviorTrees2017} excelling in modularity, hierarchical organization, reusability, responsiveness, and interpretability \cite{colledanchiseBehaviorTreesRobotics2018}.
 Their flexibility allows reuse of individual behaviors \cite{bagnellIntegratedSystemAutonomous2012}.
 The selection mechanism is intuitive and easy to follow during operation.
 However, extensive preconditions can make representations cumbersome, and safety as well as reliability depend significantly on node arrangement.
 These drawbacks are addressed by arbitration graphs.